 2. A Cross-trainer is a form of treadmill ideal for runners or walkers who also want to change things up and get the multiple benefits of working a variety of muscle groups.

 3. A common mistake with many people is 'overtraining' when first start a fitness program.
 Training too hard when starting off can lead to injuries and may cause you to quit and lose heart.
 Fortunately, most cross trainers have monitors to set varying levels of difficulty, and as your fitness improves you can adjust the levels accordingly.

 4. A cross-trainer works 80% of your body’s muscles, including thighs, calf muscles, buttocks, back, chest, biceps, and triceps

 5. In terms of burn calories, when used vigorously using the arm poles as well as the foot pedals, the cross-trainer can almost be on a par with the treadmill.
 It is also an ideal machine for building endurance, developing resistance, as well as for recovery.
 By adjusting the resistance to meet your needs, you are able to work at a high level without putting unnecessary pressure on your joints.

 6. Cross-trainers offer a smooth, fluid motion.
-The upright position and holding on to the arm poles also helps to strengthen your back and avoids the strain that you may feel when running.
+The upright position and holding on to the arm poles also help to strengthen your back and avoids the strain that you may feel when running.

 9. Often people believe mistakenly that the elliptical is an easy exercise that's inferior to running or rowing, but that’s not the case.
 The elliptical isolates certain muscles, so that they get a more focused workout.
 Running can impact on your joints, and in many cases, an unsatisfactory technique with rowing machines can lead to back strains.
 With the cross trainer, you get a less stressful workout session.